file statistics

 PropertyTypeDescription

-Points As GlyphsBooleanThe Points As Glyphs toggle will cause the points to be displayed as a user selected glyph.
+Points As GlyphsBooleanThe Points As Glyphs toggle causes the points to be displayed as a user-selected glyph.

 Glyph SizeDoubleThe Glyph Size value is used to scale the glyphs in all directions.
-The default is automatically computed based on your input data.
+The default is automatically computed based on the input data.

-PriorityChoice: Maximum, MinimumThe Priority of the glyph will reverse the scaling so that the smallest sample values have the largest size.
+PriorityChoice: Maximum, MinimumThe Priority of the glyph reverses the scaling so that the smallest sample values have the largest size.

 Minimum Scale FactorDoubleThe Minimum Scale Factor scales the sample values with the least Priority.